 Any light source visible from outside your home will draw in flying insects at night supplying a feast for spiders.
 The gaps and crevices in outside lights is where spiders will build their webs, waiting to ensnare that juicy moth or fly.

-Inside our homes the menu will be a lot less than what is on the table outside.
+Inside our homes, the menu will be a lot less than what is on the table outside.
 This doesn’t mean there isn’t enough food for spiders, there will always be some sort of bug traversing through your home, and spiders like the daddy long-legs can wait a long time.
 It’s the species that hunt other spiders or are vagrant feeders that we see moving around more inside, like White Tail spiders.
-It’s the dark out of reach places inside that most spiders will choose to live, like Structural cavities, wardrobes, and cupboards.
+It’s the dark out-of reach places inside that most spiders will choose to live, like Structural cavities, wardrobes, and cupboards.

 Spiders, the good, the bad and the ugly

-For a lot of people spiders are just another thing we live with and are worth having around.
+For a lot of people, spiders are just another thing we live with and are worth having around.
 Afterall, they catch flies and other bugs, but certainly not all of them.
 They also play an important part in local ecosystems as tasty morsels for birds and even other spiders.
 Whilst some people will be stricken with fear at just the thought of a spider.

 Arachnophobia is not the only reason we call spiders a pest though.
 There is also the cosmetic side of having spiders around and the things they can interfere with.
 Spider webs covering your home are unsightly and they can cause issues with security cameras blocking the camera view with webs.
 Even some faults in smoke detectors can be attributed to tiny spiders making themselves at home inside them.

 We have got a few spiders from our neighbours in Australia and even our native Tunnel Webs look a lot like the Sydney Funnel Web which is extremely dangerous.
-Though, in Wellington we are lucky we haven’t inherited their deadly spiders.
+Though, in Wellington, we are lucky we haven’t inherited their deadly spiders.
 This isn’t to say there is no risk from what we have here, we can however say the danger of a spider bite is low.

-Thousands of species can inflict bites to humans and will do so when defending themselves.
+Thousands of species can inflict bites on humans and will do so when defending themselves.
 Spiders bites happen when we handle spiders, they get stuck in our clothing, or when we roll over on them in our sleep.
 Bites aren’t always painful at the time, but the list of symptoms can be long; minor swelling and itchiness, headaches, nausea, dizziness, and infected sores.
 Although less common, in some cases these sores are further infected becoming necrotic.

-How can we control them?
+How can we control Spiders?

 The good news is we have options to control spiders in and around your home without harming the local ecosystem.
-With careful selection of treatment agents and the correct application methods we can do targeted exterior treatments to get rid of spiders that live outside and reduce the food availability for vagrant feeders like White Tail spiders.
+With careful selection of treatment agents and the correct application methods, we can do targeted exterior treatments to get rid of spiders that live outside and reduce the food availability for vagrant feeders like White Tail spiders.
 For any spiders living inside we treat selected areas to form a repellent barrier to keep them out.
 Safe for families and pets, but bad news for spiders.